 You can use brass valves for drinking water, but you must ensure they don’t have any lead.
 There is a chance that lead can get into water from some brass alloys.
 For use with drinkable water, look for valves that are free of lead.

 Bronze and brass valves may remain open in low temperatures.
-Bronze valves are often used in very cold environments because they don’t break as easily.
+Bronze valves are often used in icy environments because they don’t break as easily.

-Most of the time, bronze valves last longer and are more durable than brass valves.
+The majority of bronze valves last longer and are more durable than brass valves.
 Their sturdiness makes them useful in naval and industrial settings.